snapauthapp/sdk-typescript/README.md

 All examples are in TypeScript.
 For use with vanilla JavaScript, omit the type imports and annotations.

+> [!IMPORTANT]
+> Both registration and authentication MUST be called in response to a user gesture.
+> Browsers will block the attempt otherwise.
+> This includes `onClick`, `onSubmit`, etc.

 ### Registering a Credential
 ```typescript
 // Type imports are optional, and only apply to TypeScript